mockito/mockito-scala/README.md

 This will give you a fresh new instance of `myMock` for each test but at the same time you only declare the creation/common stubbing once.

-## `org.mockito.integrations.scalatest.ResetMocksAfterEachTest`
+## `org.mockito.integrations.scalatest.ResetMocksAfterEachTest` | `org.mockito.integrations.scalatest.ResetMocksAfterEachAsyncTest`

-Inspired by [this](https://stackoverflow.com/questions/51387234/is-there-a-per-test-non-specific-mock-reset-pattern-using-scalaplayspecmockito) StackOverflow question, mockito-scala provides this trait that helps to automatically reset any existent mock after each test is run The trait has to be mixed **after** `org.mockito.MockitoSugar` in order to work, otherwise your test will not compile The code shown in the StackOverflow question would look like this if using this mechanism
+Inspired by [this](https://stackoverflow.com/questions/51387234/is-there-a-per-test-non-specific-mock-reset-pattern-using-scalaplayspecmockito) StackOverflow question, mockito-scala provides these traits that helps to automatically reset any existent mock after each test is run The trait has to be mixed **after** `org.mockito.MockitoSugar` in order to work, otherwise your test will not compile The code shown in the StackOverflow question would look like this if using this mechanism